frankcohen/ReflectionsOS/Experiments/Gesture_Sensing_Accelerometer/Gesture_Sensing_Experiment.md

 by Frank Cohen, fcohen@starlingwatch.com
 March 17, 2024

-Licensed under the Creative Commons, ok to share with attribution.
+Licensed under GPL v3, ok to share with attribution.

 This is an experiment to see if a computing device can make sense of gestures made with a person's wrist.
 It idenfies the [Fabulous Four Gestures](#fabulous-four-gestures) of next, previous, accept, and cancel.
 It is extensible to train and identify additional gestures.
 It uses [ESP32](https://www.espressif.com/en/products/socs/esp32) and [LIS3DHTR](https://www.digikey.com/en/products/detail/stmicroelectronics/LIS3DHTR/2334338) accelerometer.
 It uses a [Movement Observation Matching](#movement-observation-matching) algorithm to make sense of a person's wrist movements.